 The Haunting of Hill House (1959) is a classic novel from Shirley Jackson (1919-65).
 Jackson became fascinated after reading the accounts of 19th Century psychic researchers and laid down her own text that became an essential template for the haunted house genre.
 In Danse Macabre (1981), his analysis of the horror genre, Stephen King cites The Haunting of Hill House as one of the key horror texts and spends much time examining it.
 The book was extremely faithfully adapted into the film The Haunting (1963).
 This is an absolute classic of the genre, particularly in that director Robert Wise conjures an atmosphere of intense spookiness without ever showing any ghosts.
 Indeed, The Haunting was a key influence on this author after viewing it on tv back in childhood.
 The film was remade as the abomination called The Haunting (1999), which substituted all of the spooky unseen atmosphere for CGI overkill, and is possibly one of the worst remakes of all time.
 The Haunting of Hill House, which aired on Netflix in ten episodes running to a total of 9.53 hours, is a further remake.
 It received enormous acclaim, even a ringing endorsement from Stephen King himself.

 Moria has been online since 1999 and we have seen many faces and trends come and go during that time.
 One of the worthy pleasures of wading through so much crap comes in discovering new talent and watching it develop.
 Mike Flanagan was one of those I discovered around 2012 with the amazing Absentia (2011), which immediately pegged him as a director to watch out for.
-Flanagan has not disappointed since then with works such as Oculus (2013), Before I Wake (2016), Hush (2016), Ouija: Origin of Evil (2016) and Gerald’s Game (2017).
+Flanagan has not disappointed since then with works such as Oculus (2013), Before I Wake (2016), Hush (2016), Ouija: Origin of Evil (2016), Gerald’s Game (2017) and Doctor Sleep (2019).

 I am always sceptical of a work that seeks to remake a classic – and classics (at least in terms of the horror genre) don’t come better regarded than The Haunting does.
 Every remake is always a fight between updating elements to find a contemporary relevance and staying faithful to the source material – one need look no further than the tv mini-series Picnic at Hanging Rock (2018) that came out five months before The Haunting of Hill House.
 It very similarly took a feature-length film that had been based on a classic book and padded it out with character backstories that came to overtake and render the central events that took place in the original as no more than a footnote to the story that the filmmakers were far more interested in writing.
 Both mini-series could be used as textbook examples – Picnic at Hanging Rock was an object lesson in how not to, while The Haunting of Hill House should be held up as an exemplar of how it can be made to work.